 Prerequisite GERM 103 or successful completion of two years of high school German and division permission.
 Advanced study in the understanding, speaking, reading and writing of German.
 German is used in the classroom.
 Lect.
 3 hrs., Lab.
-2 hrs., Total 5 hrs. per selected works of German literature.
-German is used
+2 hrs., Total 5 hrs. per wk.